thepost/bungalow-demo/README.md

 ## UX

-I find speeds up the development process in giving some thought towards the UX upfront, especially in the absense of a design.
+I find it speeds up the development process when giving some thought towards the UX upfront, especially in the absense of a design.

 Recently I've found that RealtimeBoard stikes the right kind of balance between lean, agile, and relevant detail, that I've been looking for over years.
-Their user story mapping board, and wireframing, enables you to achieve clarity towards the build process, without getting _distracted in the complexity_ of the interface.
+Their user story mapping board, and wireframing, enables you to achieve clarity towards the build process, without getting _distracted in the complexity_ of the agile tool.

 **Wireframes**